beyondessential/tupaia/.github/CONTRIBUTING.md

 Our core philosophy is to maintain the long-term sustainability of Tupaia.
 We, at BES work hard to maintain a cohesive vision for the project.
-While we encourage collaboration and contributions, we also want to avoid fragmentation that could compromise Tupaia's usability, maintainability, and value.
+While we encourage collaboration and contributions, we also want to avoid fragmentation that could compromise Tupaia’s usability, maintainability, and value.
 We believe that the best way to contribute is to align your efforts with our existing product roadmap.